born April 9, 1953

 Before moving to New York in 1980, she was a performing member of the Loft Jazz Association.
 Since her move she has appeared at prominent jazz clubs including Blue Note, Seventh Avenue South and The Angry Squire, and she's performed at the Annual Women’s Jazz Festival and the Mount Vernon Jazz Festival.
 She is a member of the World Flute Orchestra and NY Jazz Flutet.

-Her jazz composition, Dalle Alle, was awarded in 1989 by the Billboard Song Contest, and her lyrics have received numerous poetry awards such as the Gold Poet Award in 1989 for “Me, Myself and I” and in 1990 for “Tropic Painted Dusk Sky”.
-Janis Siegel, Roseanne Vitro, Jeri Brown, Gloria Cooper and Sheila Jordan are among those whom have recorded her lyrics.
+Her jazz composition, Dalle Alle, was awarded in 1989 by the Billboard Song Contest, and her lyrics have received numerous poetry awards such as the Gold Poet Award in 1989 for “Me, Myself and I” and in 1990 for “Tropic Painted Dusk Sky.”
+Janis Siegel (of Manhattan Transfer), Roseanne Vitro, Jeri Brown, Gloria Cooper and Sheila Jordan are among those who have recorded her lyrics.
 She has performed her solo flute compositions at Kitty Brazelton's Real Music Festival and in 1996 she performed in the opera premiere of "The Other Wiseman."
 She has performed and played with musicians like Joe Lovano, Fred Hersch, Tom Harrell, Michael Cochrane, James Williams, Peter Washington and Ron McClure, among many others.
 Since recording her first quartet album in 1997, she has performed on numerous projects and continues to record today.
 More information can be found on Cheryl's personal website.